TheRathin/Xmaaaps/README.md

 # Run
 1. run npm start
-2. Make sure you run localhost:3000 or it will show authentication problem in console
+2. Make sure you run localhost:3000 or it will show authentication problem in console / or you can use your key, put them in index.html
 3. Their is default Hamilton waterfall map, below it their is upload button
 4. Click upload button and select a .csv data which has Name, long and latitude of the locations
 5. You will see the table after you upload the data